- Home -

-In addition to the Bavarian scale-ups with unicorn status presented in the first part of our series of articles, there are also a number of start-ups that were able to convince investors with their innovative, sometimes disruptive, business models and technology approaches in 2021.
+In addition to the Bavarian scale-ups with unicorn status presented in the , there are also a number of start-ups that were able to convince investors with their innovative, sometimes disruptive, business models and technology approaches in 2021.
 And the success is no coincidence: for one thing, Bavaria offers a fertile B2B environment with a range of global players and medium-sized and small companies that is unique in Germany (10 of the 40 Dax corporations are based in Bavaria).
 Start-ups therefore not only benefit from potential customers and partners in the “immediate neighbourhood”, but also in the context of numerous start-up incubators, set up by established companies, such as the BMW Startup Garage, the InsurTech Hub Munich (Allianz, Munich Re, etc.) or the WAYRA Accelerator by Telefónica.

 On the other hand, Bavaria impresses as a start-up location thanks to its excellent university and research landscape.
 For example, the Technical University of Munich (TUM) and Ludwig Maximilian University (LMU) were once again named as top universities in 2021 international rankings.
 Measured by spin-offs with later unicorn status, both universities end up among the top 10 in Europe.
 Also worthy of mention here is TUM’s entrepreneurship centre, UnternehmerTUM, which was initiated by BMW major shareholder Susanne Klatten in 2002 and is considered the largest and leading start-up centre in Europe with more than one billion euros in financing capital.